 If you think the Breville Bambino Plus might be the perfect machine for you, click hereto learn more about it!
-It’s a great entry-level friendly machine with lots of intuitive features that you might not see on other machines in its class and is compact enough to fit in almost any kitchen space whether you’re in a small apartment or if you don’t have much cabinet space.
+It’s a great entry-level friendly machine with lots of intuitive features that you might not see on other machines in its class, and is compact enough to fit in almost any kitchen space — whether you’re in a small apartment or don’t have much cabinet space.

 Capresso's Cafe Pro has the build quality and the brewing features of an advanced entry-level espresso machine that makes it an excellent choice for this list.
 Housed in heavy duty, die-cast stainless steel with a width of just 8 inches, the Cafe Pro looks good, feels tough, and will have no trouble fitting into even a crowded kitchen.